chvnaveenkumar/Codeword-GDPII/Documentation/Testing.md

  and HTML that have a level of execution and convenience that is almost indistinguishable from local applications.

  - There are basic abilities that different a Progressive website from a customary site.
 Progressive websites applications must have the capacity to do the accompanying
+ - Selenium is a portable framework for testing web applications.
  - Work with most programs and gadgets  with a Progressive codebase
  - Fit all screen and shape factors utilizing a responsive outline
  - Use benefit specialists to empower disconnected network